-S. No. On completing the course, students will be able to CO1 Understand organometallic chemistry with focus on the transition metals. catalysis CO2 Study the wide variety of organometallic compounds and the choice of hapticity in different conditions.
+S. No. On completing the course, student will be able to CO1 Understand organometallic chemistry with focus on the transition metals. catalysis CO2 Study the wide variety of organometallic compounds and the choice of hapticity in different conditions.
 CO3 Students will be able to understand the role of coordination number, coordination geometry and oxidation state of metal in catalytic cycles.
-CO4 Learn Structure and bonding issues in organometallic compounds are discussed in view of the 18-electron rule.
-CO5 Learn to go through some important emerging compounds especially multi decker sandwich compounds
+CO4 Know Structure and bonding issues in organometallic compounds are discussed in view of the 18-electron rule.
+CO5 Go through some important emerging compounds especially multidecker sandwich compounds

 M. Sc.
 Chemistry/M. Sc.
-Chemistry (Under the Honours Scheme) (Semester-II) CHE 422/CHH 422
+Chemistry (Under the Honours Scheme) (Semester-II)

+CHE 422/CHH 422